James-KAY1/fintech_project_1/README.md

 ## Table of Contents
 Please use the following links to access the different sections of the Repository/Application:

-1. **Industry Sector ticker Analysis**:  Analysis and selection of tickers for each Industry Sector (Utilizing Yahoo finance API & other libraries listed per the link).
+1. **Industry Sector ticker Analysis**:  Analysis and selection of tickers for each Industry Sector that will be recommended to user to trade (Utilizing Yahoo finance API & other libraries listed above).
    >[Technology](./Industry_sector_tickers_analysis/tech_stocks_analysis_selection.ipynb)

    >[Energy](./Industry_sector_tickers_analysis/energy_stocks_analysis_selection.ipynb)